mofosyne/arduino-gameboy-printer-emulator/README.md

 This project is a Game Boy Printer emulator for Arduino boards compatible and tested with the [110 games using the Game Boy Printer](https://docs.google.com/spreadsheets/d/1RQeTHemyEQnWHbKEhUy16cPxR6vA3YfeBbyx2tIXWaU).
 Goal is to provide an easy way for people to quickly setup and download the images from their Game Boy.
 100% game compatibility has been reached by reverse-engineering [Real Packet Capture Examples](https://github.com/mofosyne/GameboyPrinterSniffer/tree/master/RealCapture).

-This emulator have been tested with Game Boy DMG (the brick), Game Boy Pocket, Game Boy Color, Game boy Advance and the GB Boy Colour.
+This emulator have been tested with Game Boy DMG (the brick), Game Boy Pocket, Game Boy Color, Game boy Advance (regular and SP) and the Kong Feng GB Boy Colour.
 All work.

 * Main project website located at [https://mofosyne.github.io/arduino-gameboy-printer-emulator/](https://mofosyne.github.io/arduino-gameboy-printer-emulator/)